WebOrigami/docs/src/content/concepts/hello.md

 Some terminology: the _root_ of this tree is the circle on the left.
 The branch has a label or name, which we'll call a _key_, and that leads to a node or _value_.
 In many cases the key is a text string like "index.html", but keys could be numbers or other things.
 The value here also happens to be a text string ("Hello"), but values can be anything: an image, a data file, etc.

 Web Origami is a conceptual framework for transforming trees.
-It turns out that, most of time you're making stuff from other stuff, you can think about the starting point as a tree -- and often the ending point is a tree as well.
+Most of time you're making stuff from other stuff, you can think about the starting point as a tree -- and often the ending point is a tree as well.
 Most of them it won't matter exactly how or where the original content is stored.
 Often all that matters are those keys and values.

 <figure>
 {{